thomasahle/ziplm/README.md

 ```

 The idea is to close the compressor after each measurement, (you can't compress new text after `compressor.flush()`,) to be sure I have the most realistic measurement.
-To avoid disturbing the main compressor that we took time to "train", I copy it, together with its internal buffer before each measurement.
+To avoid disturbing the main compressor that we took time to "train", I copied it, together with its internal buffer before each measurement.

 This works pretty well, and we can now train on the entire corpus, and still do pretty fast beam searches:
 ```
-mport ziplm2
+import ziplm2
 data = open("gatsby").read()
 model = ziplm2.ZipModel().fit(data)
 model.beam_search(100, beam_width=100)  # Output: 'xi drivers in the village never\ntook a fare past the entrance gate without stopping for a minute and'
 ```

 The only problem?
-This text is just a plain copy of a line from somewhere near the penultimum paragraph.
+This text is just a plain copy of a line from somewhere near the penultimate paragraph.
 Why do we overfit so hard?
 To understand that, we need to dive deep into the inner workings of gzip, or lz77 as the internal algorithm is called.

 ## The insides of Gzip